SimonBirkenheuer/MQTT-Chat/README.md

 ## About the chat protocol

 MQTT allows us to transfer a payload.
 This Payload has to be a byte array like type.
-Internaly the payload is represented as a python dictionary.
+Internally the payload is represented as a python dictionary.
 This dictionary has to be converted in order to be transmitted.
 In this Project JSON is used for that purpose, since the json.dumps() and json.loads() methods from the json package for python allow for easy conversion.

 The messages have multiple fields: